giucalio99/Challenge2_PACS24/README.md

 4. Read the valuee and performed the Matrix-vector operation in the compressed state;
 5. Read a matrix in Matrix Market format;
 6. Evaluate and compare the performance of operation on the matrix while in different states (compressed or not);
-7. Play with a matrix of complex numbers;
+7. Play with a matrix of complex numbers.

 ## Documetation